ZPTXDev/Quaver/README.md

 ## Can you add x feature to Quaver?
 Yes, if it is meaningful.
 Submit an issue [here](https://github.com/ZPTXDev/Quaver/issues) and I'll be happy to take a look.

-## I changed the language through the `/language` command.
+## I changed the language through the `/settings` command.
 Why isn't it updating in slash commands?
 Slash commands are defined when running `npm run slash-deploy`.

-This means that slash command descriptions will follow the language set in `settings.js` (`defaultLocale` key).
+This means that slash command descriptions will follow the language set in `settings.json` (`defaultLocaleCode` key).

-## I changed `defaultLocale`, but it isn't updating in slash command descriptions.
+## I changed `defaultLocaleCode`, but it isn't updating in slash command descriptions.
 Why?
 You need to re-deploy the commands using `npm run slash-deploy` for the new locale to take effect.

 Due to Discord's limitations and the localizations we have, we don't currently use Discord's localized command name & description functionality.
 This may be worked on in the future.

 # Can I control Quaver from a website?
 Yes!
-As of 5.0.0, Quaver has a web dashboard addon available [here](https://github.com/ZPTXDev/Quaver-Web).
+As of 5.0.0, Quaver has a web dashboard add-on available [here](https://github.com/ZPTXDev/Quaver-Web).
 Please note that this is an optional addon and is not required to run Quaver normally.

 # Translating
 Take a look at our [Crowdin project](https://translate.zptx.dev).